Unit economics guide: ARR, CAC, LTV, payback, and growth efficiency

 Try it in a calculator

-What unit economics are
+What unit economics is really for

 Use gross profit, not revenue